techops-recsys-lateral-hiring/mobiledev-wechatmoments-swift/README.md

 3. Execute `npm install -g mountebank`
 4. Execute `mb --configfile imposters.ejs`
 5. Open `WeChatMoments.xcworkspace` in the current directory
-6. Run the project and make sure the app can start correctly
+6. Run the project and make sure the app can start correctly(don't worry about if the features are working properly)

 ### App Introduction